 In this chapter, the perfect tracking control proposed in chapter 2 is applied to several motion control systems.
-First, the position control system of servomotors in robot manipulators is considered as an example without special hardware restrictions ($T_u = T_y$).
+First, the position control system of servomotors in robot manipulators is considered as an example without special hardware restrictions $(T_u = T_y)$.
 Combining the proposed feedforward controller with a H{∞} robust feedback controller, perfect tracking performance is achieved with robustness.
-Second, the proposed method is applied to the track-seeking control of hard disk drive as an example with time delay and long sampling period relative to the control input ($T_u < T_y$).
-For this system, it is shown that the proposed controller enables higher speed movement compared with the conventional single-rate controller.
+Second, the proposed method is applied to the track-seeking control of hard disk drive as an example with time delay and long sampling period relative to the control input $(T_u < T_y)$.
+For this system, it is shown that the proposed controller.
 Simulations and experiments both of servomotor and hard disk drive are performed, and advantages of this approach are demonstrated.